NYC • Photography • Matching •S

 Sunset: 4:15-4:50 PM | Sunrise: 6:45-7:30 AM

 Early, short, cold—but the light is spectacular.
 Low angle creates dramatic shadows and fashion-grade rim lighting.
 Best spots: Grand Central Terminal interior (window light, 8-9 AM), Hudson Yards (metallic structure bounces sunset everywhere), Brooklyn Heights Promenade (winter sunsets produce pinks/oranges no other season delivers).
 Cold weather steam from grates + backlight = natural diffusion.
 Looks magical.
+Check our wardrobe guide for layering tips that look great on camera in cold weather.

 Manhattanhenge